Freightliner Cascadia: 2017 facelift

 In 2017, the Cascadia received a major design revision for the 2018 model year.
 The general design of the body is the same except for revised chassis fairings and longer cab extenders.
-The 2018 Cascadia's facelift consisted of hood cowl with a more sculpted and aggressive design, synchronized by the redesigned front bumper and larger grille with an addition of all-LED headlights.
-The hood mirrors were more aerodynamic, following the fuel efficiency design flow and improved bumper air dams were installed.
+The 2018 Cascadia's exterior facelift consisted of a hood cowl with a more sculpted and aggressive design, along with a redesigned front bumper, a larger grille, and the addition of all-LED headlights.
+The new hood mirrors were more aerodynamic and improved bumper air dams were installed.

-Interior wise, the truck received a complete overhaul.
-An all-new dashboard and new, even more, ergonomic seats both make the truck very driver-centric and provide superior visibility.
-The Cascadia's sleeper contains a larger bunk, redesigned storage cabinets, new, aircraft-inspired dimmable LED ceiling lights; standard in raised roof sleepers; and the available "Driver's Loft" feature, which adds a collapsible table and two collapsible seats, all of which stow underneath an extra-wide Murphy-style bunk.
-If equipped with an upper bunk, the raised roof sleeper also includes a standard telescopic ladder for easier access to the top bunk.
+Major updates were made to the truck's interior.
+The new revision included a new dashboard and more ergonomic seats.
+The Cascadia's sleeper contains a larger bunk, redesigned storage cabinets, and "aircraft-inspired" dimmable LED ceiling lights.
+An optional "driver's loft" feature adds a collapsible table and two collapsible seats, all of which stow underneath an extra-wide Murphy-style bunk.

 Battery-powered HVAC systems remain an option, however, in addition to the Thermo King units seen on the Cascadia Evolution, Freightliner now offers an internally manufactured equivalent system as well.

-Other features of the truck include the Detroit DT12 automated manual transmission, ultra-quiet door and window seals, a single panel windshield, all LED marker lights and taillights, and a suite of active and passive safety systems, including blind-spot monitoring, collision mitigation system, lane-keeping assistance, and more.
+Other features of the truck include the Detroit DT12 automated manual transmission, ultra-quiet door and window seals, a single panel windshield, all LED marker lights and taillights, and a suite of active and passive safety systems, including blind-spot monitoring, collision mitigation system, and lane-keeping assistance.

 The second-generation Cascadia is produced in the same three configurations as its predecessors, Day Cab, Mid-roof XT, and Raised Roof.

+The Interior is from the Mercedes-Benz Actros (2014 Facelift).